 Among other things, think that I took it upon myself to write music the ballet Cinderella and that the huge four-act score must be ready in mid-December! – Tchaikovsky in a letter to his brother, Modeste, dated 5th October 1870

 However, Tchaikovsky’s Cinderella never came into fruition, for he discontinued work on the project for unknown reasons.
 Nevertheless, the fairy tale would still be used for a ballet that would bring the Czech Ballet Master Julius Reisinger to Moscow that same year.
 The libretto for a Cinderella ballet was written by the machinist Karl Valts, another member of the Artistic Circle, and Valts presented it to the theatre’s directorate, who accepted it.
 A composer named Mühldorfer was commissioned to compose the score and in the search for a choreographer, Reisinger was chosen and invited to Moscow.
 It is unclear why Reisinger was chosen as choreographer for the new ballet; it is possible that perhaps Valts recommended him, but the true reason remains a mystery.
 The première of Cinderella took place on the 1st March 1872, but was not well received.
 Reisinger applied for the post of Premier Maître de Ballet of the Imperial Bolshoi Theatre, but was rejected due to some disagreements regarding his conditions for accepting the post.
 However, after the Minister of Court A. V. Alderberg reviewed the Moscow theatres and was not happy with the condition of the company, Reisinger was appointed Ballet Master on the 6th October 1873, despite his previous rejection for the role.
-As Ballet Master, however, Reisinger’s tenure appears have to been an artistic failure.
+As Ballet Master, however, Reisinger’s tenure appears to have been an artistic failure.
 In 1873, he staged a new ballet Kashchei and in 1875, he staged another ballet entitled Stella, neither of which were met with success.
 A few months after the première of Stella, he began work on Swan Lake.

 Tchaikovsky was commissioned to compose Swan Lake in 1875 by a ranking theatre official and former artistic manager of the Bolshoi Theatre Vladimir Begichev, who determined the repertoire of the company.
 A fan of ballet, Tchaikovsky was very excited by the commission and quickly began work on the composition.
 There is some uncertainty as to who wrote the libretto, which was finished before the 19th October 1876.
 According to Modeste Tchaikovsky, it was written by Begichev and the Bolshoi dancer Vasily Geltser.

 The libretto for the original 1877 production is very different from that of the 1895 production.
 The heroine Odette is the daughter of a good fairy and a knight.
 She and her friends are swan maidens who transform themselves into swans during the day and take up their human forms only at night.
-The main antagonist is Odette’s evil stepmother, a sorceress who is trying to kill her, but she is protected by a magical crown she wears that was given to her by her grandfather.
+The main antagonist is Odette’s evil stepmother, a sorceress who is trying to kill her, but she is protected by a magical crown she wears that was given to her by her maternal grandfather.
 If she marries, her stepmother’s evil intentions will be thwarted.
 Prince Siegfried falls in love with Odette and swears to marry her, but is tricked into infidelity by the demon Von Rothbart, who is working with the evil stepmother, and his daughter Odile.
 Rushing back to the lake as a storm brews, Odette is powerless to forgive Siegfried for his betrayal, but Siegfried, determined for them never to be parted, rips the crown from Odette’s head and throws it into the stormy lake.
 Odette dies in Siegfried’s arms and the waters of the lake overflow and engulf them.
 As the sun rises, the swans appear on the lake.

 The ballet was based on European legends about young maidens turning into birds, but it is not certain what served as the inspiration for the story, though historians have drafted three possible theories.
 According to Soviet historian Yuri Slonimsky, the ballet’s libretto was inspired by the fairy tale Der geraubte Schleier (The Stolen Veil) by German writer Johann Karl August Musäus, which tells of the hermit Benno and the Margrave Fridbert, who each fall in love with two princesses, Zoe and Callisto, both of whom turn into swans and live at a lake of swans on an island ruled by an evil ruler.
 A second possible source were the works of Richard Wagner, specifically Der Ring, Lohengrin and Tannhäuser.
-The name for the Prince in Tchaikovsky’s new ballet may have been taken from Wagner’s Siegfried in Der Ring, just like the name Benno was probably taken from Musäus’s fairy tale.
+The name for the Prince in Tchaikovsky’s new ballet may have been taken from Wagner’s hero Siegfried in Der Ring, just like the name Benno was probably taken from Musäus’s fairy tale.
 Both Siegfrieds share the common fate of death after inadvertently betraying their respective beloveds.
 Lohengrin uses the image of a swan as a symbol of purity and innocence and also uses an evil sorceress, Ortrud, who plots to use the heroine Elsa to be the undoing of the hero Lohengrin, a possible parallel to Odette’s evil stepmother.
 A third possible source is linked to Tchaikovsky himself – the libretto of Swan Lake could be an amalgamation of several of his earlier works.
 The Romantic story element of a supernatural woman falling in love with a mortal man that ended in tragedy was not something Tchaikovsky had strayed from using before.
 He had used this storyline in his operas Undine (1869) and Mandragora (1869-70) – both operas never premièred because Tchaikovsky destroyed the score for Undine and abandoned Mandragora – and Ostrovsky’s play The Snow Maiden (1873), for which he composed incidental music.
 Another early work that could have served as inspiration for Swan Lake was an impromptu house ballet called The Lake of Swans that he composed in 1871, especially for the children of his sister Alexandra.
 His nephew Yuri Davydov (Alexandra’s son) wrote the following account of this ballet, which he learned from his elders since he was born in 1876:

 A celebrated event was the production by Peter Ilyich of a ballet, in which my older sisters and Uncle Modeste participated.
 The ballet was created by Peter Illyich, as was also the music, on the theme ‘The Lake of Swans’.
 Of course, this was not the ballet which is given on stages now, but a children’s one-act short ballet, although the principal theme – ‘The Song of the Swans’ – was then the same as now.
 Peter Ilich in his later, large composition used the theme of the children’s ballet of 1871 – Memoirs about P.I.
 Tchaikovsky (p.
 26)